-The device contains three extra pages, called Security Registers, that can be used for unique device serialization, system-level Electronic Serial Number (ESN) storage, locked key storage, etc. The Security Registers are independent of the main Flash memory.
+The device contains three extra Security Registers pages, that can be used for unique device serialization, system-level Electronic Serial Number (ESN) storage, locked key storage, etc. The Security Registers are independent of the main Flash memory.

 Each page of the Security Register can be erased and programmed independently.
 Each page can also be independently locked to prevent further changes.